instance-id/instance-id/personal_project_portfolio.md

 - Implemented integration with Qdrant vector database for storage and retrieval of embeddings
 - Created a configuration system supporting both global and per-project settings
 - Developed Neovim integration for automatic embedding of saved files
-- Used the All-MiniLm-L12-V2 model for generating high-quality text embeddings
+- Used the All-MiniLm-L(6/12)-V2 models for generating high-quality text embeddings

 **Technical Highlights:**
 - Implemented async processing with Tokio and thread management for optimal performance
 - Designed a robust CLI with clap that follows modern design patterns similar to Ruff and uv
 - Used mpsc channels and oneshot patterns for efficient inter-thread communication
-- Leveraged lazy_static for thread-safe global configuration with RwLock
 - Implemented sophisticated error handling with anyhow and custom error propagation
 - Created command-line progress indicators with automatic refresh for better UX